better-internet/radworks-docs/docs/understanding-radicle/why-radicle.md

 compare the usability of email threads to the sophisticated workflows possible on platforms like GitHub and GitLab.

-### Radicle: A p2p protocol for code collaboration 🌱
+### Radicle: A peer-to-peer stack for code collaboration 🌱

 Radicle adopts the Scuttlebutt social overlay paradigm by establishing a peer-to-peer replication layer on top of distributed version control systems,